typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 val aptTypedDs2: TypedDataset[ApartmentShortInfo] = aptTypedDs.project[ApartmentShortInfo]
 ```

-The union `aptTypedDs2` with `aptTypedDs` uses the common fields of the caller.
+The union of `aptTypedDs2` with `aptTypedDs` uses all the fields of the caller (`aptTypedDs2`)
+and expects the other (`aptTypedDs`) dataset to include all those fields.
+If fields do not much
+you will get a compilation error.

 ```tut:book
 aptTypedDs2.union(aptTypedDs).show().run
 ```

-The other way around will not compile.
+The other way around will not compile, since `aptTypedDs2` has only a subset of the fields.

 ```tut:book:fail
 aptTypedDs.union(aptTypedDs2).show().run
 ```

-Finally, as with `project`, `union` will align fields that have same names and types,
+Finally, as with `project`, `union` will align fields that have same names/types,
-so they don't have to be in the same order.
+so fields do not have to be in the same order.

 ### Drop/Replace/Add fields to a TypedDataset